What are the main objectives of the HCoC?

 Is the HCoC endorsed by the United Nations?

 The HCoC is a multilateral code, negotiated outside the United Nations framework, although the UN General Assembly has adopted six resolutions in support of the HCoC.
 On 3 December 2004, the UN General Assembly adopted Resolution 59/91, welcoming the adoption of the HCoC and calling on States that are yet to adhere to it to do so.
-The importance of the Code was also reaffirmed in resolutions A/RES/60/62 in 2005, A/RES/63/64 in 2008, A/RES/65/73 in 2010, A/RES/67/42 in 2012 and A/RES/69/44 in 2014.
-The latest UN General Assembly resolution in support of the HCoC was adopted in December 2016 (A/RES/71/33) by a vote of 166 UN member states in favour.
+The importance of the Code was also reaffirmed in resolutions A/RES/60/62 in 2005, A/RES/63/64 in 2008, A/RES/65/73 in 2010, A/RES/67/42 in 2012, A/RES/69/44 in 2014 and A/RES/71/33 in December 2016.
+The latest UN General Assembly resolution in support of the HCoC was adopted in December 2018 by a vote of 171 UN member states in favour.

 What is the relevance of the HCoC to the Missile Technology Control Regime (MTCR)?

 The HCoC complements the important, ongoing work of the MTCR.
 All States, whether members of the MTCR or not, are encouraged to join the HCoC, reflecting the Subscribing States’ commitment to the universalisation of the Code.